 You’re now only a hop, skip and a jump away from Kingston.
 Try to plan around being here on a Saturday, the Kingston Farmers Market -- rain or shine -- is worth the trip alone.
 With over 80 vendors and a plethora of made-in-NB offerings like fresh produce, salmon, grass-fed meats, and eat-in or take-out options, you’re sure to find something worth writing home about.

-Kingston is also home to the ultimate date night destination: Dunhams Run Estate Winery.
+Kingston is also home to a wonderful vineyard: Dunhams Run Estate Winery.
 This local artisan winemaker offers an impressive selection of reds, whites, ciders and a unique selection of traditional method champagne.
-Their wonderful products are crafted with love using hand-harvested grapes grown overlooking the beautiful Saint John River.
+Their products are crafted with love using hand-harvested grapes grown overlooking the beautiful Saint John River.

-You fell in love with the vineyard and want to stay for another week -- we get it -- but the open road is calling your name.
-Head north from Kingston as you take in the scenery on your way to your next destination: Cambridge-Narrows.
+When the open road calls your name, head north from Kingston as you take in the scenery on your way to your next destination: Cambridge-Narrows.

 This portion of your road trip is also the perfect time to park your car on a ferry and enjoy this truly unique experience.
 Plan the road ahead with short river crossings such as the Evandale aboard the Robert J. Irwin (5 minutes) or the Belleisle Bay riding on the Belleisle Belle (7 minutes).
-It’s the perfect occasion to unwind, take in the natural beauty around you, and even strike up a conversation with fellow travellers or friendly locals.
+It’s the perfect occasion to unwind, take in the beauty of the fall colours around you, and even strike up a conversation with fellow travellers or friendly locals.